 Are We In A Housing Bubble?

-When the house prices rise for artificial reasons, the ultimate outcome is somewhat inevitable.
-Eventually, the market crashes because supply outreaches demand and house prices drop through the floor.
+When the house prices rise for artificial reasons, the outcome is somewhat inevitable.
+Eventually, the market crashes because supply outreaches demand, and house prices drop through the floor.
 So, you want to buy after the bubble bursts, not before.
-If you buy before the bubble bursts, you might spend a massive amount and never seen a return of investment.
+If you buy before the bubble bursts, you might spend a massive amount and never seen a return on investment.

 Can You Afford The Mortgage Repayments And Other Bills?

-So, make sure that you are aware of what you’ll need to pay in the long term and always look to the worst case scenario.
+So, make sure that you know what you’ll need to pay in the long term and always look to the worst-case scenario.
 These days, lenders often have calculators and tools that you can use to make sure you know exactly what you’ll be expected to pay.

 Are You Better Off Renting?

 When you rent property, you have to pay agency fees, and these can be extortionate.
 Indeed, agency fees can cost as much as your first month’s rent and then some.
-Add up all the times you’ve needed to pay those costs and you may find you had enough money for a deposit after all.
+But, add up all the times you’ve needed to pay those costs, and you may find you had enough money for a deposit after all.

 The only reason you’re better off renting is if you literally can’t afford to buy a home.
 But, as agencies have suggested in the past, you may need to reevaluate this stance and determine whether it’s actually the truth.
-It’s possible if you’re honest with yourself that you would be able to afford to buy if you saved more.
-You need something like a total fifty thousand in annual income to buy a home worth a little more than 200K.
+If you’re honest with yourself, it’s possible that you would be able to afford to buy if you saved more.
+It would be best if you had something like a total of fifty thousand in annual income to buy a home worth a little more than 200K.
 That might seem like a lot, but in the grand scheme, it really isn’t.
 Particularly if you’re in a partnership and you both have an average paying job.

 Do You Have Representation?